oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 ## Task 2: Start the audit trail for your target database in Oracle Data Safe

+If the audit trail is already started on your target database, you can skip this step.

 1. Click **View** to access Security Center in Oracle Data Safe.